-The CBFD upon notification from the monitoring company will normally go to the main entrance of the Library/Computing Building where an enunciator panel is located inside the main entrance on level 1.
+The SJRFD upon notification from CEP will go to the main entrance of the S.J.
+Carew Building located of Arctic Avenue where the enunciator panel is located on level 2.
 They will be met by CEP who will provide them with the necessary information about the emergency and the physical layout of the building (Appendix A which contains the floor plans).